seulkilee0428/Seulki_CSS-Bootstrap/README.md

 ## Description

-This page is about Seulki Lee.
+This page is Seulki Lee's Biography.

 ## Content

-This page provides
+This page provides the following contents.

 1. About
 1. Contact